 A male friend wrote me a note just before my book launch in San Francisco, apologizing for not coming.
 The thought of sitting in an audience with mostly women looking at intimate photos of women made him suddenly queasy.
 Not because he doesn’t enjoy women, but because he was afraid of being looked at as a leach.

-Curious, I went to breakfast with him a few days later.
+Curious, I saw him for breakfast a few days later.
 In the current #MeToo climate he was extra precautious in his interactions with women, he explained.
 He was afraid if women in the audience knew him, they'd think he'd be on the prowl.

 But are you a leech?
 I asked.

-To me he's seemed a classic predator, a man who is clear about what he wants and goes after it, albeit, I should add, respectfully.
-It is easier to enjoy courtship, or respectfully refuse it, when it's clear what it is.
+To me he's seemed a classic predator, a man who is clear about what he wants and goes after it, respectfully.
+It is easier to enjoy courtship, or kindly refuse it, when it's clear what it is.

 Could you have showed up with curiosity for the female experience and enjoy the poetry of the body?
 I asked.
-In my view, he’d missed out on an intimate discussion about the work, the female liberation, and mens role in it.
-He could have shown his reverence for women, and perhaps, feel into his own perception around the female body.
+In my view, he’d missed out on an intimate discussion about the work, the female liberation, and men's role in it.
+He could have shown his reverence for women, and perhaps, feel into his own perception around the female body's naturalness.
 But alas, he didn't.

 From Silence to Awe.